An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Application to lattice problems

-\begin{heuristic}[Uniform heuristic] Let $L \subseteq \mathbb{R}^d$ be a list of lattice vectors obtained after some iteration of a heuristic sieving algorithm.
-After appropriate rescaling, every element of $L$ behaves as if it is an i.i.d.\ uniform sample from $\textsf{ann}_\rho=\{\vec{x}\in\mathbb{R}^d: \rho \leq \norm{\vec{x}} \leq 1\}$ for some fixed $\rho <1$. \end{heuristic}
+\begin{heuristic}[Uniform heuristic] Let $L \subseteq \R^d$ be a list of lattice vectors obtained after some iteration of a heuristic sieving algorithm.
+After appropriate rescaling, every element of $L$ behaves as if it is an i.i.d.\ uniform sample from $\textsf{ann}_\rho=\{\vx\in\R^d: \rho \leq \norm{\vx} \leq 1\}$ for some fixed $\rho <1$. \end{heuristic}

 This heuristic is typically considered for $\rho\rightarrow 1$ (that is, the list vectors are assumed to be essentially i.i.d.\ uniform on $\cS^{d-1}$).
-Note that this heuristic is, of course, technically incorrect, since the output list could include vectors of the form $\vx+\vy$ and $\vx+\vz$, which are correlated to each other (and hence not independent).
-However, several experiments have already examined the uniform heuristic, and by admitting the uniform heuristic~\cite{NV08,MV10,BLS2016,ADHKPS19}, one can end up with more efficient algorithms for solving SVP (both classical and quantum ones).
-Assuming the uniform heuristic, (heuristic) \textit{$2$-tuple sieving} algorithms have the following high-level form (as already described in the introduction).
-First, such a sieving algorithm generates a large number of lattice vectors of norm roughly $R$ (for large $R$), and then tries to find pairs of vectors whose sum or difference yields a vector of smaller length.
-This process is repeated until the algorithm has found a sufficiently short vector to solve (approximate) SVP.
+Note that this heuristic is technically incorrect, since the output list could include vectors of the form $\vx+\vy$ and $\vx+\vz$, which are correlated to each other (and hence not independent).
+However, it has been verified by several experimental studies that it does appear to capture the empirical behavior of sieving, and under the uniform heuristic, one can end up with more efficient algorithms for solving SVP (both classical and quantum ones) than are known in the provable setting.
+(E.g., see~\cite{NV08,MV10,BLS2016,ADHKPS19}.)